marriagav/taskchamp/README.md

 ### Setup with AWS

+> AWS Sync works by connecting to an S3 bucket that will handle the synchronization of your tasks across devices.

 1. Setup an S3 bucket that is compatible with taskwarrior sync by following the instructions [here](https://man.archlinux.org/man/extra/task/task-sync.5.en#Amazon_Web_Services).

 2. Open the Taskchamp app on your phone and select `Amazon Web Services` as your sync service.